Research Integrity: Safety & Responsible Conduct of Research

 Protocol forms, annual review forms and protocol amendment forms can be found here.

 Laboratory safety is a major focus at Texas Tech.
 As a result of a serious accident in 2010, the U.S. Chemical Safety Board (CSB) conducted an investigation.
-Texas Tech is working to fulfill the CSB recommendations as well as self-imposed recommendations to ensure a culture of safety on the university campus.
-A Web site dedicated to the investigations and the university’s response has been created.
+Texas Tech has fulfilled all CSB recommendations and the CSB investigation was closed in June 2015.
+A website dedicated to the investigations and the university's response has been created.
 The university also maintains a Lessons Learned web page of incidents at Texas Tech and other institutions.

 Environmental Health and Safety

-The Environmental Protection section is responsible for the management of hazardous chemical and biological wastes, surveillance of campus food facilities, swimming pools, laboratory animal facilities, underground and aboveground storage tanks, environmental complaints, coordination of pest control operations, and monitoring of storm water management activities.
+The Environmental Protection section is responsible for the management of hazardous chemical and biological wastes; surveillance of campus food facilities, swimming pools, laboratory animal facilities, and underground and aboveground storage tanks; environmental complaints; coordination of pest control operations; and monitoring of storm water management activities.

 Occupational Safety is responsible for monitoring compliance with federal, state and local safety and health regulations.
 Surveys may include but are not limited to noise, lighting, ventilation, chemical hygiene, hazard communication, airborne contaminants, and accident investigation.
 Training is provided in areas such as respiratory protection, hazard communication, and forklift safety.

-The Institutional Laborary Safety Committee (ILSC) is a faculty-led committee charged with improving the safety culture in research facilities such as laboratories, art studios and field research sites.
+The Institutional Laboratory Safety Committee is a faculty-led committee charged with improving TTU safety culture in laboratories, art studios and field research sites.
+The Committee has developed resources for faculty and students.

 Institutional Biosafety Committee

-The Institutional Biosafety Committee is charged with reviewing and approving research conducted with microorganisms pathogenic to humans, plants, or animals.
+is a faculty-led committee charged with reviewing and approving research conducted with microorganisms pathogenic to humans, plants, or animals.
+The Committee has developed resources for faculty and students.

 Radiation/Laser Safety Committee

-The Radiation/Laser Safety Committee is charged with establishing policies and procedures in accordance with current regulations established by the Texas Bureau of Radiation Control (BRC), as well as provide administrative advice regarding radiation safety and approving all applications, amendments and sublicense renewals relating to the use of radiation safety.
+The Radiation/Laser Safety Committee is charged with establishing policies and procedures in accordance with current regulations established by the Texas Bureau of Radiation Control (BRC), as well as providing administrative advice regarding radiation and laser safety and approving all applications, amendments and sublicense renewals relating to the use of radiation safety.
+The committee has developed resources for students and faculty about radiation safety and laser safety

 The Radiation Protection Program serves a radiation-use program that is overseen by a Radioactive Materials Broad License issued to the university by the Texas Bureau of Radiation.
 Most of the radiation-use program currently consists of researchers using radioisotopes to label amino acids on proteins, nucleic acids, sugars and other molecules; and researchers using X-ray diffraction machines and small sealed sources.
 The use of ionizing radiation is important to academic research, and using these materials and instruments safely is obviously of equal importance.